farmera/sare_grant/spectral_indices.md

 using the color LUT described above.
 The range of NDVI values goes from low 'soil' to higher areas of growth.
 An entire section is 412 by 72 pixels (100 x 20 ft) but on the left only a portion of the full section is visible.
 The middle image shows more detail.
 In the right-most part individual pixels are visible.
-Each pixel has a ground resolution of 2.7 centimeters meaning each individual pixel corresponds to a ground coverage of 1 square inch.
+Each pixel has a ground resolution of 2.7 centimeters, i.e. each individual pixel corresponds to a ground coverage of 1 square inch.

 In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1 and represents a known area covering the ground.
 The strength of the NDVI value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific